zeruhur/loner/en/loner_v3.md

 - Roll as normal to determine if the Protagonist **gets what they want**.
 - If they succeed, they deal damage.
 If they fail, they take damage.

-📉 **Luck represents resilience, endurance, and fortune.** A character who runs out of Luck is **defeated**—but what that means depends on the context:
+📉 **Luck represents resilience, endurance, and fortune.** A character who runs out of Luck is **defeated** — but what that means depends on the context:
 - In a **brawl**, they might be knocked out.
 - In a **verbal duel**, they might concede the argument.
 - In a **chase**, they might lose their target.